vercel/next.js/docs/api-reference/data-fetching/getStaticPaths.md

 #### When is `fallback: true` useful?

 `fallback: true` is useful if your app has a very large number of static pages that depend on data (such as a very large e-commerce site).
-If you want to pre-render all product pages, the builds would take forever.
+If you want to pre-render all product pages, the builds would take a very long time.

 Instead, you may statically generate a small subset of pages and use `fallback: true` for the rest.
 When someone requests a page that is not generated yet, the user will see the page with a loading indicator or skeleton component.